vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 Just one `Layout.vue` might not be enough, and you might also want to define more layout components in the theme for using on different pages.
 You may also want to customize the [palette](../config/README.md#palette-styl), and even apply some plugins.

-So it's time to reorganize your theme, an agreed theme directory structure is as follows:
+So it’s time to reorganize your theme, an agreed theme directory structure is as follows:

 ::: vue
 theme